 Work is underway on an updated local plan which will shape the future of the Lancaster District.
 This updated local plan will guide development in the Lancaster District for the next 15 years.
 We know we have to plan for more housing.
 We also need to plan for the new employment, open spaces, shops and community facilities necessary to create places people want to live, work and do business.

 One of the key reasons for needing the Local Plan Update is that the Government has changed the way that we plan for development, particularly for new housing.
 It is the responsibility of individual local authorities to assess how much development is needed in its area and how much should be provided.

 We have made good progress on preparing the six Development Plan Documents (DPDs) which will form the new Local Plan and will continue to work on key parts, including Part One: Strategic Policies & Land Allocations DPD & Part Two: Review of the Development Management and the Arnside & Silverdale AONB DPD.
 More details can be found below.

 What’s the timetable?

 At Full Council on Wednesday 20th December 2017 the Strategic Policies & Land Allocations DPD and the Review of the Development Management DPD were approved for Publication and Submission to the Government via the Secretary of State.
-It is anticipated that following this decision the Council will formally publish the two DPDs for a 6 week period at the beginning of February, inviting representations on its soundness and legal compliance, before submitting the document in late May 2018.
+Following this decision the Council formally published the two DPDs for an 8 week period from 9 February 2018, to 5pm 6 April 2018, inviting representations on its soundness and legal compliance, before submitting the documents in late May 2018.
 More details can be found here

 Upon their completion these DPDs will form the core element of the new Local Plan for Lancaster District setting out a strategic direction for growth, allocation of land to meet development needs and a series of generic planning policies to manage new development through the decision-making process.